Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: -bialgebras, -algebras, the big and the superbig bracket

 Its closure $\tgbiLie$\, in\, $\desusp^2\tS(\susp V \oplus\! \susp V^*)$ has an induced Poisson structure by Remark~\ref{Musim si vyjednat pojisteni.}.
 Maurer-Cartan elements in $\tgbiLie$ are known to describe $L_\infty$-bialgebras~\cite[Subsection~4.4]{kravchenko1}.

-Recall that~\cite{markl:JHRS10,merkulov-valletteI} provide an explicit method of constructing $\LLL$-algebras controlling deformations of algebraic structures starting with a cofibrant or, in lucky cases, minimal model of the governing operad- or PROP-like object.
-For structures with quadratic axioms, the resulting $\LLL$-algebra turns out to be actually a dg-Lie algebra.
-It is not difficult to show that $\tgbiLie$ is precisely the Lie algebra capturing deformations of Lie bialgebras constructed using the explicit minimal model of the dioperad $\shadew$ for Lie bialgebras realized as the cobar construction of its Koszul dual $\shadew^{\ac}$, cf.~\cite[Corollary~5.10]{gan}.
+67{ \begin{remark} Recall that works~\cite{markl:JHRS10,merkulov-valletteI} provide an explicit method of constructing $\LLL$-algebras controlling deformations of algebraic structures starting with a cofibrant or, if it exists, minimal model of the governing operad- or PROP-like object.
+For structures with quadratic relations, the resulting $\LLL$-algebra is actually a dg-Lie algebra~\cite[Proposition~2]{markl:JHRS10}.

+It turns out that $\tgbiLie$ is precisely the Lie algebra capturing deformations of Lie bialgebras constructed using the explicit minimal model of the properad $\shadew$ for Lie bialgebras.
+Indeed, by definition, the degree $n$ part of the completion $\tgbiLie$ consists of infinite families